un-ts/prettier/packages/sh/README.md

 > [!WARNING]
 >
 > `ignore` files are not officially supported by [mvdan-sh][] what means only basic and simple `ignore` usage cases can be handled correctly.
-> We can not do much on our side.
+> We cannot do much on our side.
 See also <https://github.com/un-ts/prettier/issues/336>.

 ## Requirements